naturalis/bio-cipres/README.md

 ## Orchestrating the workflow
-Workflow steps will be orchestrated by wrapping scripts that are inside a docker container (and which in turn are wrapping some executables).
+Workflow steps will be orchestrated by wrapping scripts that are inside a docker container (and which in turn are wrapping some executables and web service calls).
 The outside wrapping will be [CWL](https://www.commonwl.org/user_guide/07-containers/index.html).
 Steps to wrap are: